bxparks/rpn83p/USER_GUIDE.md

 It also has the advantage of having the [Free42](https://thomasokken.com/free42/) app (Android, iOS, Windows, MacOS, Linux) which faithfully reproduces every feature of the HP-42S.
-This is essential because I don't own an actual HP-42S anymore.
+This is essential because I don't own an actual HP-42S anymore to verify obscure edge cases which may not be documented.
 The RPN83P app cannot be a clone of the HP-42S for several reasons:

 - A quick survey of the keyboard of the TI-83 and TI-84 calculators shows that the button layout and labels are different.
 As an obvious example, the TI